matthewswwm/tf-aws-app-mongodb/README.md

 * EKS code
 * S3 bucket

+## To-do list (after)

+* MongoDB script
+    * Template the MongoDB version
+    * Template whether it's on Amazon Linux 2 or Amazon Linux 2023
+    * Automate creation of Mongo Admin
+    * Automate creation of Mongo tasky user

 ### Security stuff

 * Trivy for IaC Scanning
 * AWS securityHub
 * AWS secret manager for DB secrets

+* The MongoDB is configured to listen to all network interfaces.
+In a zero trust setup, how should this be configured to limit where it should listen to?

 ## Requirements